websiteinspiration/bugsplat.rb/entries/handle-your-business.md

 thumbnail: https://d2s7foagexgnc2.cloudfront.net/files/d4de5b4d661c825d65d3/hyb_cover_3d_no_shadow.png
 ---

+# He could have avoided the huge tax bill, if only he had known the rules.

-# Sean's tax bill last year was $20,342.
+Sean's tax bill last year was $20,342.

 Last April Sean's group of freelancers and consultants were swapping stories and talking about their previous year.
 One thing that many of them shared: huge tax bills.
 Several of them had bills just as big, if not bigger, than Sean's.
 None of them knew the IRS rules until it was too late.

-## He could have avoided it, if only he had known the rules.

 There are lots of hidden rules when you run a small freelance or consulting business: